alirzamahmoodi/whole-body-pet-from-ct/README.md

 # Whole-body PET from CT
-This is the code for following master's thesis at [Energy Engineering and Physics Department - Amirkabir University of Technology](https://phee.aut.ac.ir):
+This is the code for following master's thesis at [Amirkabir University of Technology](https://phee.aut.ac.ir):

 **Synthetic Whole-body PET Image Generation from CT Using a cGAN with a Multi-scale Discriminator**
 - Alireza Mahmoodi